betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowshipApplicationsOpen2020.md

 <br>

 We encourage diverse applicants at all career stages—ranging from students through early-career, mid-career, and senior professionals—from throughout the CSE and software communities.
+We are looking for applications from people with the following characteristics:

+* Passionate about scientific software.
+* Interested in contributing powerful ideas, tools, methodologies, and more that improve the quality of scientific software.
+* Able to use the fellowship to broadly benefit the scientific software community.

+Applicants must be affiliated with a U.S.-based institution that is able to receive funding from the U.S. Department of Energy.
+Typically such institutions include U.S. government labs, U.S. universities, and U.S.-based corporations.

 ### Q&A Webinar about the BSSw Fellowship Program